freeCodeCamp/how-to-contribute-to-open-source/README.md

 - [Git Cheat Cheets](https://devhints.io/?q=git) - A set of graphical cheat sheets on git.
 - [Complete Git and GitHub Tutorial](https://www.youtube.com/watch?v=apGV9Kg7ics) (1:12:39) - Full Git and GitHub walkthrough by [Kunal Kushwaha](https://www.youtube.com/channel/UCBGOUQHNNtNGcGzVq5rIXjw).
 - [A Tutorial Introduction to Git](https://git-scm.com/docs/gittutorial) - A Tutorial for Beginners by Git.
+- [First Aid Git](https://firstaidgit.io/#/) - A searchable collection of the most frequently asked Git questions.
+Answers for these questions were collected from personal experience, Stackoverflow, and the official Git documentation.

 ## Open Source books